 teach them the Lord’s Prayer, the Creed, and the Ten Commandments,

 place in their hands the holy scriptures, and nurture them in faith and prayer,

 so that they may learn to trust God,

 care for others and the world God made,

 This is a tall order!
 And it doesn’t just happen overnight.
 These promises are fulfilled throughout childhood (and beyond).
 We seek to fulfill these promises together as a community, as we continue to figure out what it means for us to live as God’s people.

 Preparation for baptism begins with a conversation with a pastor.
-Please contact the Church Office at 507.288.1580 to schedule a thirty minute meeting with Pastor Glenn or Pastor Paul to learn, share, and prepare for this important congregational event.
+Please contact the Church Office at 507.288.1580 to schedule a thirty minute meeting with one of the pastors to learn, share, and prepare for this important congregational event.

 People of all ages (including small children!) are welcome to join the whole church at the Communion table.
-An intergenerational session called Welcome to Communion: An Introduction to the Sacrament is available twice a year for those who want to learn more about the sacrament (October 19, 2016 and February 8, 2017).
+An intergenerational session called Welcome to Communion: An Introduction to the Sacrament is available twice a year for those who want to learn more about the sacrament.
 Both young and old are welcome.